Contributing to Corrfunc¶

 Different from corresponding script in

-- Add a python wrapper for the previous python extension.
-This wrapper should
+Add a python wrapper for the previous python extension.
+This wrapper should exist in

 Corrfunc/mocks/.
 Wrapper must have inline API docs.